dmolony/dm3270/README.md

 # dm3270
 Yet another TN3270 Terminal Emulator.
 This one is written in Java 8, and uses JavaFX.
-Please ensure you are using the latest version as JavaFX improves with every reales.
+Please ensure that you are using the latest java version as JavaFX ~~has fewer bugs~~ improves with every release.
 At present Java 8 update 40 is the minimum version requred.
 #### Warning
 This is beta software.
 You know what that means.
 #### Defaults